 Print

-Garlic Hot Honey Chicken Wings (Extra Crispy)
+Crispy Hot Honey Garlic Chicken Wings

 There are a million wing recipes out there.
 But this Garlic Hot Honey Chicken Wings recipe is the one you make when you want them crispy—like, actually crispy—and coated in a sauce that is buttery, garlicky, spicy-sweet, and a little sticky in the most satisfying way.
 You will want to drink the sauce.
 Don’t.
 (Okay, maybe a little.)